|The Title Screen|

 Wrap Up & Negatives

 The controls and checkpoint system irritated me.
 Although generally quite smooth, the controls are occasionally frustrating; especially with changing from one surface to another (wall to ceiling).
 Since one binding is used for 'change surface' and 'jump/drop', I fell down instead of changing surface many times - which if sneaking above an enemy is bad.
 The checkpoint system is generally forgiving and well implemented, but occasionally can save your progress at unwanted moments; especially if you have just done something you wish to undo.
 On more than one occasion I set off an alarm and went to reload, only to find that a checkpoint had happened and the only way to undo the alarm was restarting the level.
-I would personally change it so that it only saves a checkpoint if you there are no enemies currently aware of you.
+I would personally change it so that a checkpoint only saves if there are no enemies currently aware of you.

 It is not a negative as such, but if you want detailed story progression, or emotional character development, this game will disappoint you.

 This reminded me a little of the 1989 2D Prince of Persia which I have fond, but distant, memories of.
 There isn't a lot of depth, but gameplay definitely succeeds in a "Ninja" feel.
 The campaign took me about 9 hours to complete, but I would not say it was absorbing all the time.
 It definitely started to feel more of the same; especially the frequent laser puzzles.
-A few interesting final levels does spice things up though.
+A few interesting final levels do spice things up though.
 Given that the story is quite light, I was surprised how I found myself weighing the final choice quite deliberately - which is impressive for a game these days.

 Mark of the Ninja will always be towards the cheap end of the price spectrum (as of writing, £11.99 on Steam), so I sincerely recommend this if you are looking for a stealth/action/ninja game.
 I had a lot of fun with parts of it, and hiding in a cardboard box with little ninja legs sticking out is a developer stroke of genius...